What to do when you’re expecting

-Having a baby can be expensive.
-During Rebeca’s open enrollment we began to look into all the different coverages and how having a baby would impact our out-of-pocket expenses.
+- Having a baby can be expensive.
+During Rebeca’s open enrollment, we began to look into all the different coverages and how having a baby would impact our out-of-pocket expenses.
 We ended up deciding to get a little better health insurance for Rebecca as our out of pocket expenses would be less if she did end up getting pregnant.
 Also, be sure to review your coverage to ensure you understand if the doctor and hospital you choose to deliver at are covered and any out-of-pocket expenses that you may incur.
-Once you understand your medical benefits for a pregnancy, you’ll also want to make sure your child is covered after birth.
+Once you know your medical benefits for a pregnancy, you’ll also want to make sure your child is covered after birth.
 With all insurance plans, having a baby qualifies you for a Special Enrollment Period (SEP).
-You can enroll or change your health insurance coverage even if it’s outside the open enrollment period in order to get your new baby covered.
+You can enroll or change your health insurance coverage even if it’s outside the open enrollment period to get your new baby covered.
 The coverage should take effect as of the baby’s birth date.

 Short Term Disability

-Rebecca’s employer offers Short Term Disability so during her open enrollment in December we enrolled her into this program.
+- Rebecca’s employer offers Short Term Disability, so during her open enrollment in December, we enrolled her into this program.
 As long as she was not pregnant at the time she enrolled, we will be able to collect a portion of her salary (in addition to NYS disability) while she is out on maternity leave.
-If you are thinking of starting or growing your family be sure to check out your employee benefits to see what they offer and how it may help you.
+If you are thinking of starting or growing your family, be sure to check out your employee benefits to see what they offer and how it may help you.
 If your employer doesn’t provide a Short Term Disability option, you might be able to obtain independent disability insurance.
-Most companies do require some time between starting a policy and getting pregnant.
+Most companies do require some time between starting the policy and getting pregnant.
 In the end, timing is everything.
 If it ends up taking longer to get pregnant while paying into a Short Term Disability plan, you may wind up breaking even or losing money.
 If you get pregnant early into making payments, you may come out way ahead.

 Health Savings Account